yuki0604bh/MuffinStoreJailed-Public/README.md

 I am not responsible for any issues caused by the usage of this tool, it's experimental and I will not be held accountable if anything happens.
 Use at your own risk.
 Although nothing should happen, just putting this here just in case.

 The app you want to downgrade will need to be uninstalled, however, you can preserve app data by offloading the app first, and then downgrading it.

+You should request a 2fa code BEFORE logging in, via the Settings app, however, if the settings app doesn't show the option ( iOS 18+ ), you can leave the code field empty, and then you should get a popup, accept it, and copy the code from there.
+If it doesn't log you in fully close and re-open the app and try again.